 • No people to appear in any photos.

 • Photos to be from 1-3MB, written reflections to be max 60 words.
-Please email your photo and text to Lucy and Amelia.
+Please email your photo and text to Lauren.

 • We are happy to accept images taken from locations within current and former County boundaries.